firebolt-db/godocs/docs/Guides/managing-your-organization/managing-logins.md

 # Managing logins
 {: .no_toc}

-Logins are managed at the organization level and are typically combinations of email addresses and passwords, unless you've configured [Single Sign-On (SSO)](sso/sso.md).
-Logins are linked to users at the account level, so that roles may be managed separately per account.
-A user must be linked to either a login or a service account for programmatic use to gain access to Firebolt.
-You can add, edit or delete logins using SQL or in the UI.

 Logins are managed at the organization level and are used for authentication.
 Logins are a combination of a login name (email), first name, last name, and password, unless you've configured [Single Sign-On (SSO)](sso/sso.md).
 Moreover, logins can be configured with advanced authentication properties such as [MFA](mfa.md) and [network policies].
 Logins are linked to users at the account level, so that roles may be managed separately per account.
 A user must be linked to either a login or a service account for programmatic use to gain access to Firebolt.
 You can add, edit or delete logins using SQL or in the UI.

 To view all logins, click **Configure** to open the configure space, then choose **Logins** from the menu, or query the [information_schema.logins](../../Reference/information-schema/logins.md) view.